 Any commercial entity with which IASP enters into a relationship should adhere to both the spirit and the letter of the following industry codes that align with IASP principles: International Federation of Pharmaceutical Manufacturers & Associations Code of Practice, Advanced Medical Technology Association Code of Ethics, and the Pharmaceutical Research and Manufacturers Association Codes and Guidelines.

-In 2016, the following pharmaceutical, medical device, and other scientific and health-related companies exhibited or sponsored events at the 16th World Congress on Pain.
-IASP received no other industry-related funding.
+In 2020, the following pharmaceutical, medical device, and other scientific and health-related companies gave support related to the 2018 World Congress on Pain.

-In 2017, the following companies provided funds for specific programs through grants or sponsorships:
+In 2020, the following companies provided funds for specific programs through grants or support: